OpenDreamKit/OpenDreamKit/README.md

 ## Progress tracking

 Each ODK task and deliverable is modelled by a public github issue.
-They are accessible from the sidebar our our web page.
-Furthermore each deliverable has an associated milestone for tracking its deadline.
+They are accessible from the sidebar of our web page.
+Furthermore each deliverable is attached to a milestone for tracking its deadline (Month xxx of the project).

 The purpose of those issues is: